PopeJuliusII/leetcode/Problem 160 - Intersection of Two Linked Lists/explanation.md

 This solution uses Floyd's tortoise and hare cycle-finding algorithm.
-Fortunately, if you are unaware of the aforementioned, I have written a [Medium Article](https://medium.com/@edgar-loves-python/the-tortoise-the-hare-and-the-cyclical-linked-list-1b51acab5b?source=friends_link&sk=b8505cbe79e5b73d28c87f0b6f0ec3cf), which not only goes through this problem in detail, but also explains the mathematics behind the algorithm.
+Fortunately, if you are unaware of the aforementioned, I have written a [Medium Article](https://medium.com/@edgar-loves-python/the-tortoise-the-hare-and-the-cyclical-linked-list-1b51acab5b?source=friends_link&sk=b8505cbe79e5b73d28c87f0b6f0ec3cf), which not only goes through similar problems in detail, but also explains the mathematics behind the algorithm.
 I recommend checking it out!
 Here, suffice it to say that if something travelling at two steps an iteration catches something travelling one step an iteration, we clearly have a cycle.